zoealfordmoss-spec/Computational-Thinking-8/README.md

 ## To Save Your Work:
 1. Click on the "Source Control" tab on the left sidebar (looks like 3 circles with twisty lines connecting them)
-2. Click the + on each file to save
+2. Type a message (for example: "Starting Project 2")
-3. Type a message (for example: "Starting Project 2")
+3. Click "Commit"
-4. Click "Commit"
+4. Click "Sync Changes"
-5. Click "Sync Changes"
+5. Any time a popup appears, click the __blue__ option

 ## To Access from Home: